 When I explore art in other countries, I like to do more than just visit museums.
 If possible, I try to connect with the artists, see how and where they work, and even get my hands dirty.
 Sometimes traveling involves unexpected surprises.
 On a recent trip to Vietnam, I didn’t get my hands dirty so much as my feet.

-One of the destinations during our trip was Thanh Ha, a pottery village next to the ancient city of Hoi An, a UNESCO World Heritage Site.
+One of the destinations during our trip was Thanh Ha, a pottery village about 3 kilometers west of the ancient city of Hoi An, a UNESCO World Heritage Site located in Quang Nam Province.
 Just as we were headed in that direction, Typhoon Damrey hit the coast.
 It was the largest storm in years and the damage was considerable.

 Hoi An, Thanh Ha and most of the Quang Nam Province was flooded.
 Many travelers scrambled to change their itinerary at the last minute.
 We decided to listen to the advice from our guesthouse, who assured us that the water would be cleared from the area quickly.